intel/appframework/plugins/README.md

 * This is a pull widget like the notification bar on phones.

 # AppMobi Libraries
-These libraries require AppMobi to work
+These libraries require AppMobi to work.

 jq.shake